Sick animals/veterinary services

-The most likely sources of infection for both individuals were unrecognized bat exposures.
+The most likely source of infection for both B.C. individuals was unrecognized bat exposure.
 Without wound cleansing or post-exposure vaccinations, the potential incidence of rabies in exposed humans can be very high.

 Does my pet need a rabies vaccine?

-Dogs and cats account for fewer than 5 percent of all animal rabies cases in Canada.
+Dogs and cats account for fewer than five per cent of all animal rabies cases in Canada.
 However, rabies presents a serious public health risk, and even indoor pets could come in contact with a bat.
 Some pets also need the vaccine for travel.
 Ask your vet whether your pet should be vaccinated.